 The press had a field day, of course.
 But the episode also highlighted the lack of transparency, and of progression, within the supply chain industry, in apparel and in general.
 Most technological advances in the supply chain have been around efficiency and productivity – straight business, in other words.

-Jeroen Scheepmaker is associate director of sustainability solutions at Navigant Research; he says digitally progressive retailers like Walmart and IKEA are, among other pursuits, collecting data from throughout their supply chains to hash into financial data and reveal new purchasing strategies and schedules.
+Jeroen Scheepmaker, associate director of sustainability solutions at Navigant Research, says digitally progressive retailers like Walmart and IKEA are, among other pursuits, collecting data from throughout their supply chains to hash into financial data and reveal new purchasing strategies and schedules.

-“Look at automotive, for instance; tailpipe emissions are dropping, so manufacturers are now focusing on the materials they’re using in the cars.
-So they are asking if you, the supplier of steel, or you, the supplier of aluminium, to provide the environmental impact of your material,” says Scheepmaker.
+“Automotive manufacturers, for instance, are now focusing on the materials they’re using in the cars.
+They are asking you, the supplier of steel, and you, the supplier of aluminium, to provide the environmental impact of your materials,” says Scheepmaker.

 The problem is the supplier holds up its hands, and shrugs. “‘I buy my aluminium from five or six different suppliers, and I haven’t a clue what ends up in your factory’.”
 The response from both customers and suppliers in manufacturing has been to impose order on the direction of trade.